Digital Audio Broadcasting: Switzerland

+In 2022, the Swiss government decided on a general FM switchoff: all FM broadcasters in the country were to shut down or convert to DAB+ by 31 December 2024, a deadline which was later extended to the end of 2026.

-SRG SSR, Switzerland's public-service broadcaster, had shut down its FM transmission infrastructure on 31 December 2024.
-The corporation concluded that maintaining FM broadcasts along with DAB+ and Internet streaming was no longer cost-effective, as due to widespread adoption of DAB+ the share of the public relying exclusively on FM was under ten percent and decreasing.
-All other FM broadcasters in the country must shut down or convert to DAB+ by 31 December 2026.
+However, SRG SSR, Switzerland's public-service broadcaster, shut down its FM transmission infrastructure early on the original date.
+The corporation concluded that maintaining FM broadcasts along with DAB+ and Internet streaming was no longer cost-effective, as it claimed that due to widespread adoption of DAB+ the share of the public relying exclusively on FM was under ten percent and decreasing.
+After the switch-off, ratings researchers found instead that the SRG SSR stations that had been available on FM lost between 20 and 30 per cent of their audiences in most cases.

+In December 2025, the Swiss parliament decided to indefinitely postpone the full switch-off of FM owing to concerns from private broadcasters.
+SRG SSR plans to restart FM broadcasts in the fall of 2026.